By

 Summary

-• An API (Application Programming Interface) is a standardized set of methods enabling different software programs to communicate without knowing their internal details.
+• An API (Application Programming Interface) is a standardized set of methods that allows different software programs to communicate without knowing their internal details.

-• It functions as a façade between applications, using protocols such as HTTP, REST or SOAP to structure data exchanges.
+• It functions as a front end between applications, using protocols such as HTTP, REST, or SOAP to structure data exchanges.

-• They facilitate collaboration between teams, save time by reusing existing functions, and simplify the integration of third-party services.
+• They facilitate collaboration between teams, save time by reusing existing features, and simplify the integration of third-party services.

-• API Management secures these interfaces and helps manage their lifecycle, with reporting tools to monitor consumption.
+• API Management secures these interfaces and helps manage their lifecycle with reporting tools to monitor their consumption.

 What is an API and how does it work?

-An API (Application Programming Interface) is a standardized set of classes, methods, functions and constants.
-This programming interface enables software to offer services to other software in a structured way.
+An API (Application Programming Interface) is a standardized set of classes, methods, functions, and constants.
+This programming interface allows software to offer services to other software in a structured manner.

-An API acts as a facade between applications, defining how programs can interact.
-It hides the internal details of the system while providing access to functionality.
-Developers reuse bricks of functionality without knowing the internal logic of the third-party software.
+An API acts as a facade between applications by defining how programs can interact.
+It hides the internal details of the system while providing access to its functionality.
+Developers reuse functionality building blocks without knowing the internal logic of the third-party software.

 • Predefined functions to simplify data access